polterguy/polterguy.github.io/tutorials/traning-snippets-versus-system-instruction/index.md

 This value is an instruction to the cloudlet of how many tokens to attach from your RAG training snippets, for each individual request.
 In the above image it's set to 4,000, while our training snippets from the image above is in the range of 126 to 865.

 When a question is being asked, the cloudlet will retrieve the most relevant training snippets, and start adding context information from the top of the list returned, until it has filled up its context window with a maximum of 4,000 tokens, or it can no longer find snippets with a similarity that's within the _"Threshold"_ value of your type.

+Notice, this implies that if you've got an individual training snippet that's 4,001 tokens, this snippet will _never be used_.
+As a general rule of thumb, we advice to never create snippets that are larger than 80% of your _"Max Context tokens"_ value.
+During import or website scraping however, we automatically reduce the size of snippets such that they never exceed this 80% threshold.

 For our _"What's the price"_ example above, it will probably have room for all training snippets on page 1, and possibly add some 15 to 20 training snippets to the request in total.
 The cloudlet will _never_ add more than 4,000 tokens in total though from your training snippets, and it will never add snippets that's not within the _"Threshold"_ value for your type.